Northern Ireland Hospitality Sector 'Losing Business Hand Over Fist' to Republic's Lower VAT

 Why It Matters

-Northern Ireland's hospitality sector is a significant employer and a key part of the tourism economy.
+Northern Ireland's hospitality sector is a significant employer and a key pillar of the tourism economy.
 The loss of 2,000 jobs represents a serious blow to communities that depend on the sector, and industry leaders warn that further closures are likely if the VAT gap is not addressed.
-The issue also has a political dimension, touching on the economic consequences of Northern Ireland's unique position straddling the UK and EU single market.
+The issue also has a political dimension, touching on the economic consequences of Northern Ireland's unique position straddling the UK and EU single market β a position that creates both opportunities and structural disadvantages that require bespoke policy responses.

 What's Next